Market overview: Good start to the year despite negative news

 In percentage points

 This graphic shows the difference between the yields to maturity on government and corporate bonds in US dollars, euros and Swiss francs.
 These spreads widened considerably in the first half of 2022, only to narrow significantly again during the second half of the year and at the beginning of the following year.
-Credit spreads widened slightly again in March 2023, before levelling off at a low level.
-Spreads widened further in the wake of the trade restrictions announced by the USA, before narrowing shortly afterwards to return to historically low levels.
+Credit spreads widened slightly again in March 2023, before evening out at a low level.
+Spreads widened further in the wake of the trade restrictions announced by the USA in 2025, before narrowing shortly afterwards to return to historically low levels.

 Source: Bloomberg Barclays